 • Moisture-repellent (hydrophobic) 850 European Goose down filling for a supremely warm night, even when camping in a damp cloud

-• Waterproof dry-bag compression sack keeps the bag dry when being transported
+• A waterproof dry-bag compression sack keeps the bag dry when being transported

 • Internal collar and close-fitting neck baffle ensure that valuable heat will not be lost from your head and neck area.